leila79/mdotm-task/README.md

 # SelectionTool Libraries

 ## Overview
 The `SelectionTool` libraries provide implementations of algorithms for finding the kth largest element in an array.
 Two implementations are provided: `QuickSelectionTool` and `MySelectionTool`.
-Both classes implement the `SelectionTool` interface.

 ## MySelectionTool
 ### Overview